Must Use (MU) Plugin

 If you use Git with your site, installing the Kinsta MU plugin depends on what parts of the site you manage with Git.

-If you manage the entire wp-content directory or mu-plugins directory in your Git repo, you’ll need to download and install the plugin in your local repo, commit that change, then deploy it to your site.
-You can install the plugin locally by downloading it and placing plugin files in your site’s mu-plugins directory.
+If you manage the entire wp-content directory or mu-plugins directory in your Git repo, you’ll need to download and install the plugin in your local repo, commit that change, and then deploy it to your site.
+You can install the plugin locally by downloading it and placing the plugin files in your site’s mu-plugins directory.

-Kinsta MU Plugin Settings
+Kinsta MU plugin settings

-wp kinsta cache purge
+wp kinsta cache purge --allin the command line.

-1. Add Single Path Custom URL
+1. Add single path custom URL

-2. Add Group Path Custom URL
+2. Add group path custom URL

-The group path purges all the URLs which start with that specific URL.
+The group path purges all the URLs that start with that specific URL.
 This can be especially useful if you have a custom post type and need the cache cleared on it and the posts underneath it.
-For example, if you add https://yourdomain.com/custom-post-type/
+For example, if you add https://yourdomain.com/custom-post-type/ as a group path URL, then it will purge the cache on the following:

 https://yourdomain.com/custom-post-type/